AlexeyBuzdin/android-development-course/Course/Final/TASK.md

 9. Optional: On a Detailed screen User can take a photo and attach it to the TODO entry
 10. Optional: User should see attached picture in TODO list on Main Screen
 11. Optional: User is able to select what type of TODO entry (image or text) he want to create
+12. Optional: User is able to share by mail all active TODO items and Images